 Located around popular restaurants and bars, the hotel offers breakfast and an airport shuttle

-Self catering Airbnb that has easy access to the city center.
-The apartment has rooms with great city views
+This self-catering and modern Airbnb offers easy access to the city centre and has rooms with fab city views

 Things to do in Palermo